jolespin/pipelines/bowtie2_pipeline/README.md

 ### Pipeline:
 1. Run `kneaddata` to quality trim via `Trimommatic` and remove contamination by mapping to `kneaddata_contamination_db` with `Bowtie2`
 2. Clean up any mispaired reads with `repair.sh`
-3. Map to exons using `Bowtie2` and store unmapped reads
+3. Map to reference using `Bowtie2` and store unmapped reads
 4. Convert `.sam` to sorted `.bam` via `samtools`
 5. Count reads per gene or transcript using `featureCounts`